-Go Observing is at the core of The Schools' Observatory - it is the system that guides users through the process of choosing observations, checking on their progress, and downloading the data when it is ready.
+Go Observing is at the centre of The Schools' Observatory - the system guides you through choosing observations, checking on their progress, and downloading the data when it is ready.

-Obviously, there is a lot going on "behind the scenes" to make this as smooth as possible.
+A lot happens "behind the scenes" to make this as smooth as possible.

-There are many difficult astronomical and technical steps, from choosing suitable objects to deciding the instrument, filter and exposure time, right up to the final submission to a telescope.
+We created this because using a professional telescope can be a tricky process.
+Many steps are involved, from choosing the right objects to deciding on the instrument, filter and exposure time.
+All the way to the final submission to a telescope.

 Go Observing has been designed to hide all the unnecessary details and leave just the important and interesting decisions.
-Of course, what is interesting and important will depend on what you are hoping to do (particularly from an educational standpoint), so the system is very flexible.
-It adjusts to the age group of the user and guides you through the process via a series of questions and simple choices.
+Of course, these will depend on what you hope to do, so the system is very flexible.
+It changes to match the user's age group and guides you through the process with a set of questions and simple choices.

-The aim is to make sure you have good options for possible observations, but without the constant disappointment due to poor choices of object, filter, exposure time, etc.
+The aim is to make sure you have good options to choose from without being disappointed due to poor choices of object, filter, exposure time, etc.

 Once you have made your choice, Go Observing will turn it into a form that a telescope can understand, send out the request, monitor what is happening, and keep you updated.